Distributive Pronouns

 Neither

 'Neither' is used to refer to two people, things, or options, indicating that none of them are applicable or desirable.
-It is often used in negative constructions, where both options or people are being rejected.
+It makes the whole sentence negative, where both options or people are being rejected.
 Here are a few examples:

 Of course both of them saw the thief but neither would make a statement.